awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_close.md

 #### Prevent accounts listed in this policy from getting closed<a name="example_policy_prevent_close_account_arn"></a>

 You can attach the following policy to an identity in your management account\.
-This policy prevents principals in the management account from closing accounts explicitly specified in the `Resource` element\.
+This prevents each principal in the management account with the policy attached from closing accounts explicitly specified in the `Resource` element\.

 ```
 {